balmli/com.samsung.smart/README.md

 Thanks to https://github.com/tavicu/homebridge-samsung-tizen for solution to pair with newer Samsung TVs.

+Thanks to https://github.com/tdudek/samsung-remote-models-2014-and-newer and https://github.com/kkapitan/homebridge-homesung for solution to pair with H, HU, J, JU and JS models.

 ## Feedback:

 Please report issues at the [issues section on Github](https://github.com/balmli/com.samsung.smart/issues).